 It is a requirement of the Department of Education and Early Childhood Development that accurate records of students absences are kept by the school.
 We appreciate parent support in notifying the school of their child’s absence.

-Contacting the school to report a student absence
+Contacting the school to report a student full day absence

-Parents/guardians are asked to ring the school office prior to 8.30am or enter the absence via our Parent Portal - Compass (use your phone App or log in via the log on the front page of this website).
+Parents/guardians are asked to enter the absence via our Parent Portal - Compass (use your phone App or log in via the log on the front page of this website), or if this is not possible, to ring the school office prior to 8.30am.

 From the Compass home screen (or from your student's profile), click to "Actions for" button for your child and select the "Add Parent Approval" item.
 From the pop-up window: